The Rush Limbaugh program, the Excellence in Broadcasting Network.

 Everybody always thinks they can do it better.

-I was so hecked up.
+I was so hipped up.

-I was so looking forward to the special open line Friday on Thursday.
+I was so looking forward to the special Open Line Friday on Thursday.

 But it works.